 These octets are broken down to provide an addressing scheme that can accommodate large and small networks.
 There are five different classes of networks, A to E. This document focuses on classes A to C, since classes D and E are reserved and discussion of them is beyond the scope of this document.

 Note: Also note that the terms "Class A, Class B" and so on are used in this document in order to help facilitate the understanding of IP addressing and subnetting.
 These terms are rarely used in the industry anymore because of the introduction of classless interdomain routing (CIDR).

-Given an IP address, its class can be determined from the three high-order bits.
+Given an IP address, its class can be determined from the three high-order bits (the three left-most bits in the first octet).
 Figure 1 shows the significance in the three high order bits and the range of addresses that fall into each class.
 For informational purposes, Class D and Class E addresses are also shown.

 A network mask helps you know which portion of the address identifies the network and which portion of the address identifies the node.
 Class A, B, and C networks have default masks, also known as natural masks, as shown here:

 An IP address on a Class A network that has not been subnetted would have an address/mask pair similar to: 126.96.36.199 255.0.0.0.
 In order to see how the mask helps you identify the network and node parts of the address, convert the address and mask to binary numbers.